open-policy-agent/opa/docs/content/management.md

 | `bundle.message` | `string` | Human readable messages describing the error(s). |
 | `bundle.errors` | `array` | Collection of detailed parse or compile errors that occurred during activation. |

-If the bundle download or activation failed, the status update will contain the following additional fields.
+If the discovery bundle download or activation failed, the status update will contain the following additional fields.

 | Field | Type | Description |